-Trust us, we get it — especially during this vivid time of year, when the changing autumn colors have your favorite ranges dressed in fall finery.
-Fall is one of the very best times of year to take a mountain trip, especially if you’re into hiking: the weather is cool, but not frigid, and perfect for hiking; there’s not yet snow and ice on the ground, which can make winter RV driving truly hazardous.
+Trust us, we get it — especially when the changing autumn colors have your favorite mountain ranges dressed in fall finery.
+Fall is one of the very best times of year to take a mountain trip, especially if you’re into hiking.
+The weather is cool, but not frigid, and perfect for hiking.
+But usually there’s no snow and ice on the ground yet, which can make winter RV driving truly hazardous.

 And, of course, the Technicolor fall scenery simply can’t be beat.
 So if you’ve been hearing the siren song of the nation’s peaks and valleys, read on.
-In this post, we’re going to lay out some of the most impressive mountain ranges in the U.S. for fall travel, as well as several other destinations to explore and enjoy during your fall holidays.
+In this post, we’re going to lay out some of the most impressive mountain ranges in the U.S. for fall travel, plus other destinations to explore during your fall holidays.

 Fall Travel: The Best Places to Go in the Fall

-Before we dive into — er, begin our ascent of — the best mountain ranges in the country for those epic fall foliage views, let’s talk about why fall is such an awesome time to take a trip in the first place.
+Before we dive into the best mountain ranges for fall foliage views, let’s talk about why fall is such an awesome time to take an RV road trip in the first place.
 After all, most of us might first consider long, luxurious summer road trips or festive winter weekend getaways when we think about the ideal times for RV travel.

-But even though it’s not quite as popular as its more extreme seasonal counterparts, fall offers some amazing travel benefits that just can’t be beat by any other time of year.
-For one thing, you can actually go outside and do things without worry about sweating through your outfit — even if you’re planning on a pretty epic hiking venture.
+But even though it’s not quite as popular as its more extreme seasonal counterparts, fall offers some amazing travel benefits you just can’t find any other time of year.
+For one thing, you can actually go outside and do things without worrying about sweating through your outfit, even if you’re planning a pretty epic hiking venture.

-Along with temperate climes and ample outdoor recreational opportunities, fall is also chock-full of fun fall festivals, events, and harvest celebrations, from orchards offering apple picking to downright rowdy fun at one of the country’s many Oktoberfests.
+Along with temperate climes and ample outdoor recreational opportunities, fall is also chock-full of fun fall festivals, events, and harvest celebrations.
+You’ll find everything from orchards offering apple picking to downright rowdy fun at one of the country’s many Oktoberfests.
 No matter what part of the country you call home, you can easily find something going on in your area — or at your favorite destination.
 Events can be a wonderful way to plan an RV trip without doing too much itinerary brainstorming!